Driving Fast (legally)

 Here is another picture taken at Road Atlanta showing me (number A14) entering turn one at typically about 80 mph.

 In spring of 2014 I had enough experience and successfully completed a BMWCCA Instructor Training School to become a certified driving instructor.
 Since then I have instructed at several DEs, helping teach others how to safely enjoy this rather unusual and fun activity.
+As I explain to people, now I get to sit in the passenger seat as my student drives doen the backstraight at 140 mph.

 Click on the picture to view the album